Integrating with IT workflows

 For change requests or change tasks with a ServiceNow state that you have mapped to the Canceled status, Integrity Monitor removes the ServiceNow label from associated events if it has previously been applied.

-When viewing events, you can apply a filter to include only events that do not contain the ServiceNow label.
+When you view events, you can apply a filter to include only events that do not contain the ServiceNow label.
 The resulting list of events then includes only those that are not associated with approved changes in ServiceNow Change Management.
-For more information about viewing events, see Working with events.
+For more information about viewing events, see Viewing events.
 For more information about filtering question results, see Tanium Interact User Guide: Filter question results.

-Additionally, you can ask questions in Tanium Interact that include the sensors that use enhanced labeling:
+You can also ask questions in Interact that include the sensors that use enhanced labeling:

 Integrity Monitor Labeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that have labels applied.

-The results grid for a monitor with enhanced labeling uses the Integrity Monitor Filtered File Events Overview and Integrity Monitor Filtered File Events Details sensors, which include a parameter for a filter expression in JSON format.
+The results grid for an enhanced monitor uses the Integrity Monitor Filtered File Events Overview and Integrity Monitor Filtered File Events Details sensors, which include a parameter for a filter expression in JSON format.
 Though you can ask questions in Interact using these sensors, it is a best practice to use the Integrity Monitor Labeled File Events Details sensor in questions.

 - Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that do not have labels applied.